josh-works/josh-works.github.io/_posts/2022-07-03-2022-context-setting-resources-for-certain-classes-of-relationship-difficulties.md

 My marriage has historically been a source/center for/inspiration of all the good things that tend to circulate people who enjoy each other's company and way of being.
 I've grown more sophisticated in the last two years, in how I perceive relationships (my own and other people's), so the version of me (and Kristi) at 24 years old is very different than me today, at 33, but I can effortlessly see threads of similarity and reasonable evolution in how we'd engaged in the world around us ten years and five years ago, and how we seem to be doing this now.

 First, an explanation for the books you're about to see listed: I've always been book-oriented.
 Even as a ten year old, I read, _a lot_.
-It was with a small sense of pride that I learned, when I was perhaps 13, that on at least the standardized tests I took as a homeschooler, I read at or above a college level.[^skilled-at-sports]
+It was with a small sense of pride that I learned, when I was perhaps 13, that on at least the standardized tests I took as a homeschooler, I read at or above a college level.[^skilled-at-sports] Since then, I've often used reading to reliably solve many classes of problems in my life.

 [^skilled-at-sports]: This didn't lead to ego inflation, I believe, because I immediately thought much less of "college-level reading"; I wasn't impressed (at all) with my own reading - I simply liked to read, and disappear into the worlds I encountered in books.
 I suppose I was better at reading than some peers, but I saw it as an interests divergence, no more, no less.
 The people I knew then and now, who were/are deeply impressive to me from an athletic perspective share a similar approach - they're not necessarily impressed with themselves, even as they know they're _way_ better than most more casual participants of said sport. they simply happen to "enjoy" the kinds of things that make them good at said sport.
 All that to say, I've "historically read a lot", many years approaching or exceeding 100 books read in that year.
 In hindsight that's probably too many, but whatever.

-Here's some books that, as I've lived the last few years, have come to have particularly high explanatory power for the relationship between external events and internal experiences in my life.
+The list below are some books that, as I've lived the last few years, have come to have particularly high explanatory power for the relationship between external events and internal experiences in my life.

 I read at a high enough rate that it's relatively painless (especially related to the potential reward) to 'read the canon'[^read-cannon] in any given domain.
 I start with one book, and then branch out from there, either thematically or via citations/references.
 Of course I often digest related podcasts and topical digital content.